CSCfi/rems/docs/architecture/017-applicant-ux.md

 Questions:
 - What about partially filled in forms?
 It would be best to not show validation errors for fields that haven't been edited yet.
 - What if a user navigates away from the application and back?
 Do they see the validation errors, or perhaps just the state of the application as-is before they write something.
+- What if a user starts filling in field 3?
+Do they see validation errors for fields 1-3 or only 3?
 - What to do with required fields?
 Should they all turn red immediately or only upon save?
 Or only upon submit?

-Idea: three states for application fields:
+Idea: Three states for application fields:
 - untouched (not filled in at all)
 - edited but not valid (can save, can't submit)
 - filled in and completely valid (can submit)

+Idea: Only show the validation errors for the fields the user actively changes in that "session".
+Nothing validated when the page is opened.

 ## C) You need to save your work explicitly

 You need to click on the "Save draft" button to save your work.
 Arguably not a problem, users are used to Save buttons?
+What if REMS automatically saved your work (a la Google Docs)?

 **Possible solution 1**: Autosave (cache) into browser localstorage We wouldn't call this caching "saving" to the user, instead their work